 The wine-tasting experience in Temecula Valley is a very special, personal one.
-With wines reflecting the exceptional diversity of the region.
-The Temecula Calley is one of the few remaining California wine regions where visitors are likely to run into the owner, winemaker or in the tasting room.
+Wines reflecting the exceptional diversity of the region.
+Temecula Valley is one of the few remaining California wine regions where visitors are likely to run into the owner, winemaker or in the tasting room.

-Friendly and personable, each of the family-owned wineries is creating wines of distinctive quality and character.
+Friendly and personable, each of the family-owned wineries is dedicated to creating wines of distinctive quality and character.
 Whatever winery you choose to stop at you will enjoy some of the best wine Southern California has to offer.